Master of science (2 year) Full time

 Detailed education plan for the master can be found here: Education plan

-You will be qualified to work within
+You will get opportunity to work both nationally and internationally and will be qualified to work within:

 - breeding companies for fish, animals and plants,